What are the required TOEFL and IELTS scores? Can I be exempt?

 The application deadline is February 1st.

 Spring admission is limited to Cornell undergraduates.
 If you wish to apply for the spring semester, you should send an email to the program director, indicating that your application is for the Spring term.
-For questions, contact the Director of the MPS Program, Professor John Bunge or Associate Director of the MPS program, Dr. Xiaolong Yang.
+For questions, contact the Associate Director of the MPS program, Dr. Xiaolong Yang.

 Does the MPS Statistics program qualify as a STEM program?